sourcegraph/smoke-tests-test-repository/README.md

 # smoke-tests-test-repository
-A mock repository for use in Lighthouse performance runs against Sourcegraph instances
+A mock repository for use in smoke tests against Sourcegraph instances